Skip to content

 conversation/new

-Create a new conversation, optionally with a default model.
+Create a new conversation, optionally with a model. (conversation/new) is equivalent to (conversation/new {}).

 (define conv (conversation/new {:model "claude-haiku-4-5-20251001"}))

-(define conv (conversation/new {}))
+(define conv (conversation/new))

 Interacting